Table of contents

 4. Why is it important to have both types of editing done on your manuscript?

 It's also extremely important that you not self-edit—it takes a trained eye to identify and correct each mistake.
 Hiring an editor is extremely important to get all the mistakes corrected.
-Self-editing can cause some errors , which is why it's best that you hire a professional!
+Self-editing can cause some errors , which is why you should hire a professional!

 Remembering that editing is a service, an editor should only work on bringing your writing up to professional standards.; the final say in what stays or goes remains with you.